Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

 The values for the regularizer $\lambda$ were determined by maximizing the reconstruction quality measured in ISNR.
 Since deconvolution is much more expensive than denoising, instead of performing an exhaustive search for the best $\lambda$, we used a Focused Grid Search strategy~\citep{HAIS07,NeurocomputingRejilla} to find the best performing values.

-Any denoising subroutine can be plugged into the aforementioned deconvolution methods, however for comparison purposes we run our experiments with our best proposed method, Douglas Rachford, and the best competing method, Split Bregman.
-A key parameter in deconvolution performance is for how long should these methods be run at each FISTA iteration.
+Any denoising subroutine can be plugged into the aforementioned deconvolution methods, however for comparison purposes we run our experiments with the best proposed method, Douglas Rachford (Alternating Reflections), and the best competing method among those reviewed from the literature, Kolmogorov et al. A key parameter in deconvolution performance is for how long should these methods be run at each FISTA iteration.
 To select this, we first run FISTA with 100 iterations of Douglas Rachford per step, for a large number of FISTA steps, and take the final objective value as an estimate of the optimum.
-Then we find the minimum number of Douglas Rachford and Split Bregman iterations for which FISTA can achieve a relative distance to such optimum below $10^{-3}$.
+Then we find the minimum number of Douglas Rachford and Kolmogorov iterations for which FISTA can achieve a relative distance to such optimum below $10^{-3}$.
 The reason for doing this is that for larger distances the attained ISNR values are still far from convergence.
-This turned to be 5 iterations for Douglas Rachford and 20 for Split Bregman.
+This turned to be 5 iterations for Douglas Rachford an 10 for Kolmogorov.
 We then run FISTA for such configurations of the inner solvers, and others with a larger number of inner iterations, for comparison purposes.

-Figures \ref{fig:2DTVdeconv-obj}-\ref{fig:2DTVdeconv-ISNR} shows the evolution of objective values and ISNR for all the tested configurations.
-In general, Douglas Rachford seems to be slightly better at finding more accurate solutions, though in terms of ISNR both methods converge similarly.
-We explain this by the fact that the major advantage of Douglas Rachford is its aforementioned ability to find medium--quality solutions in a very small number of iterations.
-However, for image deconvolution we have seen that a minimum of 5 Douglas Rachford iterations are needed to achieve convergence in ISNR, and at such level the method tends to behave similarly to Split Bregman (see denoising experiments above), only becoming better at higher accuracies, as observed.
+Figures \ref{fig:2DTVdeconv-obj}-\ref{fig:2DTVdeconv-ISNR} show the evolution of objective values and ISNR for all the tested configurations.
+In general, Douglas Rachford seems to be slightly better at finding more accurate solutions, and also faster at converging to the final ISNR value.
+We explain this by the fact that the major advantage of Douglas Rachford is its aforementioned ability to find medium--quality solutions in a very small number of iterations: this is why with a small number of inner DR iterates we can converge to good ISRN levels.

-We conclude therefore that Douglas Rachford and Split Bregman perform similarly for image deconvolution, with Douglas Rachford being superior only when high--accuracy solutions are sought.